Skip to main content

 • MEV-Time Logic: Unlocks conditional execution semantics in transactions on EVM.
 Allows invariant enforcement on bundled transactions and introspection on execution state.
 STXNs make MEV time secure through bundle protection.

 • Solver-service: Solvers resolve your transactions at MEV-Time, allowing transactions to compute values at the time that the transaction is carried out instead of atomically.
+We can have multiple solvers competing to execute user call objectives.

 Example of Smart Transactions